 For over two decades, African American artist Kara Walker has been making work that weaves together imagery from the antebellum South, the brutality of slavery, and racist stereotypes.
 Walker, one of the most prominent artists working today, emerged in the mid-1990s with incendiary, provocative works set in the past but that were very much about the present.
 Her art returns again and again to slavery, which she understands as the country’s original sin, and sees as shaping its form and trajectory ever since.
 She is best known for her use of the cut-paper silhouette, turning the small and genteel 18th-century genre into provocative scenes that challenge the viewer.

-On Friday, October 13, we opened a new exhibition of Walker's work.
 Harper’s Pictorial History of the Civil War (Annotated) is a series of fifteen prints acquired by SAAM in 2008, based on the two-volume anthology published in 1866.
 One of the great things about SAAM as an institution is that not only do we have this portfolio of Walker’s prints, but we also have the original Harper’s volumes that she was working from.
 In the exhibition, we display them together, so that you can see her source material and get a better sense of her process.
 This also lets us bring contemporary art and historical work together in a way that makes them more meaningful than they would be on their own.
-The exhibition remains on view through March 11, 2018.

 Walker became famous for room-size tableaux that show the dark underbelly of our national nostalgia for the antebellum South.
 In stark black and white, her scenes are a dark parade of brutal master-slave narratives.
 Yet even in their crispness, the details of what is actually going on is unclear and leaves a lot to the imagination.
 They create a nightmarish vision of violence that can be seen to exist in the shadows of all American history.
 She revisits these images in her work, often exaggerating racial caricatures and emphasizing the violence perpetrated against African Americans in order to confront the fictions that give rise to stereotypes.
 The work doesn’t explicitly denounce or undercut these views, but instead challenges viewers to confront the discomfort these misrepresentations provoke and the prejudices they unmask.